Concordium/concordium.github.io/source/net/installation/downloads.rst

 -  Minimum 16 GB of RAM.

 -  Minimum of 1TB fast SSD disk space available (minimum NVMe PCI Express 3.0 4x SSD).

+*Apple® and the Apple logo® are trademarks of Apple Inc., registered in the U.S. and other countries*.